 The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with updated guidance on how to access and use Metrix Learning™ (Metrix) for eligible individuals interested in accessing job readiness and other online courses and earning industry certifications.

-WD Letter 28-23, Change 3 provides guidance on the continued access to Metrix Industry Certification Track Training for eligible Workforce Innovation and Opportunity Act (WIOA) participants.
+WD Letter 28-23, Change 4, provides guidance on the Metrix contract close-out period.

 RESCISSIONS: